pinkhaze/code-refactor/README.md

 ## Description

-Provide a short description explaining the what, why, and how of your project.
-Use the following questions as a guide:

 The purpose of this project is to refactor existing code to meet certain requirements, which are designed to improve the following:
- [-] improve web accessibility for users assitive technologies [-] optimize the webpage for search engine results [-] increase the efficiency of the CSS file
+ * improve web accessibility for users assitive technologies
+ * optimize the webpage for search engine results
+ * increase the efficiency of the CSS file

 In order to meet these requirements, the following
- [-] fix broken links
+ * fix broken links
- [-] consolidate CSS selectors and properties
+ * consolidate CSS selectors and properties
- [-] organize CSS elements to follow the semantic structure of HTML elements [-] add comments to CSS file
+ * organize CSS elements to follow the semantic structure of HTML elements
+ * add comments to CSS file
- [-] structure HTML elements according to semantic styling [-] add accessible alt attributes
+ * structure HTML elements according to semantic styling
+ * add accessible alt attributes
- [-] add a descriptive title
+ * add a descriptive title

 ## Installation